KaninPongtanavong/Cyclistic-Bike-Share-Analysis/README.md

 We will use the processed data to explore patterns and trends that will help us answer the key business questions.
 ### Summary of Analysis
 * There are a total of 4,331,641 rides in 2023
-* Average riding distance = 2.065 km.
+* The average riding distance is 2.065 km.
-* Average ride duration = 15.95 minutes.
+* The average ride duration is 15.95 minutes.
 * 64.64% of the rides are by member riders (2,799,920 rides)
 * 35.36% of the rides are by casual riders (1,531,721 rides)
 * There are two types of trip: one way trip and round Trip